ytree-project/ytree/doc/source/Examples.rst

 Example Applications
 ====================

-Below are some examples of things one might want to do with merger trees that demonstrate various ``ytree`` functions.
-If you have made something interesting, please add it!
+Below are some examples demonstrating interesting combinations of ``ytree`` functionality.
+Each of the scripts shown below can be found in the ``doc/source/examples`` directory.
+If you have made something not seen here, please considering :ref:`adding it to this document <developing>`.

 Plot the Tree of the Most Massive Halo
 --------------------------------------